x

 KARE 11's Lou Raguse has covered this case extensively and was in the courtroom in Mankato.
 He reported the first witness called by prosecutors Wednesday was Minnesota Department of Natural Resources (DNR) conservation officer Mitch Boyum.

 Boyum was asked about an April 23 search coordinated with the owners of the property where Kingsbury's remains were later discovered.
-The officer told the jury panel that he searched the property that day and found nothing, only to later learn that Maddi had been found in a spot he missed.
+The officer told the jury panel that he searched the property that day and found nothing, only to later learn that Maddi had been found on June 7 in a spot he missed.

 “I did not know that culvert was there,” Boyum said.